+given below to help guide you.
+Lastly, check the box(es) of the goal(s) that each of your messages achieves.
 1. Should well water testing for private homes be mandatory?
-Example -

-Answer: Yes

-Frame: Equity and Safety

-Message: Mandatory testing ensures that all private wells meet minimum safety standards, protecting vulnerable populations like children and immunocompromised individuals who may not have the knowledge to test their water regularly.
+Example - Answer: Yes Frame: Equity and Safety Message: Mandatory testing ensures that all private wells meet minimum safety standards, protecting vulnerable populations like children and immunocompromised individuals who may not have the knowledge to test their water regularly.
 Does your message achieve any of the following goals?
-Check all that apply.

-- Encourage water filtration

-- □ Increase water testing

-- □ Raise awareness about environmental health

-- \Box Start a legislative action

-2. Who should bear the responsibility of paying to test private well water-the homeowner or the government?
-Example -

-Answer: The government should pay.

-Frame: Public Health Priority

-Message: Ensuring clean water is a public health priority, and government funding should guarantee consistent and thorough testing to protect entire communities
+Check all that apply. $\hfill\Box$ Encourage water filtration □ Increase water testing □ Raise awareness about environmental health □ Start a legislative action 2.
+Who should bear the responsibility of paying to test private well water-the homeowner or the government?
+Example - Answer: The government should pay.
+Frame: Public Health Priority Message: Ensuring clean water is a public health priority, and government funding should guarantee consistent and thorough testing to protect entire communities

+Return to "Table of Contents"

 Does your message achieve any of the following goals?
-Check all that apply.

-- \Box Encourage water filtration

-- □ Increase water testing

-- \square Raise awareness about environmental health

-- \Box Start a legislative action

-3. Should water resources be publicly or privately controlled?
-Example -

-Answer: Privately

-Frame: Efficiency & Innovation

-Message: Due to profit motives, private companies may have more incentive to innovate and implement efficient technologies and practices that will ultimately save them money, but will simultaneously benefit the environment and consumer.
+Check all that apply. ☐ Encourage water filtration ☐ Increase water testing ☐ Raise awareness about environmental health ☐ Start a legislative action 3.
+Should water resources be publicly or privately controlled?
+Example - Answer: Privately Frame: Efficiency & Innovation Message: Due to profit motives, private companies may have more incentive to innovate and implement efficient technologies and practices that will ultimately save them money, but will simultaneously benefit the environment and consumer.
 Does your message achieve any of the following goals?
-Check all that apply.

-- \Box Encourage water filtration

-- \Box Increase water testing

-- \square Raise awareness about environmental health

-- \Box Start a legislative action
+Check all that apply. □ Encourage water filtration □ Increase water testing □ Raise awareness about environmental health □ Start a legislative action

-4. Maine's primary drinking water standard for arsenic is 10 micrograms per liter (ug/L), while New Hampshire's is 5 ug/L. Should Maine change its standard to 5 ug/L?
-Example -
+4. Maine's primary drinking water standard for arsenic is 10 micrograms per liter (ug/L), while

+New Hampshire's is 5 ug/L. Should Maine change its standard to 5 ug/L?
+Example - Answer: Yes
-Answer: Yes

 Frame: Health Benefits

-Message: Lowering the arsenic standard decreases exposure to a known carcinogen, potentially reducing the incidence of cancers and other health problems linked to arsenic.
+Message: Lowering the arsenic standard decreases exposure to a known carcinogen,

+potentially reducing the incidence of cancers and other health problems linked to arsenic.

+posterior production of the control

 Does your message achieve any of the following goals?
 Check all that apply.

-- \Box Encourage water filtration
+☐ Encourage water filtration

-- \Box Increase water testing
+☐ Increase water testing

-- \square Raise awareness about environmental health
+☐ Raise awareness about environmental health

-- \Box Start a legislative action
+☐ Start a legislative action

-5. Should there be stricter regulations on agricultural runoff to protect drinking water sources?
+5. Should there be stricter regulations on agricultural runoff to protect drinking water

+sources?
 Example -

 Answer: No

 Frame: Economic

-Message: Stricter regulations can increase costs for farmers, potentially reducing their competitiveness and profitability.
+Message: Stricter regulations can increase costs for farmers, potentially reducing their

+competitiveness and profitability.

 Does your message achieve any of the following goals?
 Check all that apply.

-- \Box Encourage water filtration
+☐ Encourage water filtration

-- \Box Increase water testing
+\square Increase water testing

-- \square Raise awareness about environmental health
+\square Raise awareness about environmental health

-- \Box Start a legislative action
+☐ Start a legislative action